Aécio Neves: JBS case

 In 2017 Aécio appeared again in other whistle-blowing agreements.
 Executives said JBS had paid Neves 80 million reais in illegal funding for that campaign as well as 2 million more recently to support a new "abuse of authority" law that seeks to make it easier for suspects and defendants to sue investigators, prosecutors and judges.
 Neves was recorded soliciting the 2 million reais ($638,000) from Joesley Batista, chairman of meatpacking company JBS SA.
 Batista told the authorities that Neves implied that the money would be used to pay for his defence in the Lava Jato (Carwash) investigations but the money never went to his lawyers.
 Instead, part of the money, received by the senator's cousin, ended up in a company owned by Zezé Perrella a cousin of Aécio who was also implicated in the biggest drug traffic scandal in Brazilian History.

 In 2018, five justices of the Supreme Court unanimously decided to put Neves on trial for allegedly receiving from JBS 2 million reais ($590,000) in kickbacks.

-Expired wallet and refused to take the breathalyzer test
+Expired driver's licesne and refusal to take the breathalyzer test

 In 2011, Neves was stopped by the police for having an expired driver's license and refused to take a breathalyzer test.